Addiction Recovery

 Your daily routine in inpatient care will involve more than just therapy.
 You may also participate in fitness programs, mindfulness sessions, and creative therapies.

-Group activities, workshops, and shared meals with other people are also common.
+Group activities, workshops, and shared meals with other people in inpatient care are also common.
 While you may initially find these group activities a little uncomfortable, remember that these are in your schedule to help you find a sense of understanding and encouragement.

 Aftercare Planning